ccream/crmcc/content/research/index.md

 - [*Milnor K-Theory and the Milnor Conjecture*](../pdfs/introduction-latex.pdf), final paper for the UChicago REU, based on Milnor's *Algebraic K-Theory and Quadratic Forms*, advised by Peter May and Ajay Srinivasan.
 - [*Étale Cohomology*](../pdfs/introduction-latex.pdf), final paper for a reading course at USC, based on Milne's *Lectures on Étale Cohomology*, advised by Aravind Asok.
-- [*Differential Topology*](../pdfs/introduction-latex.pdf), final paper for a reading course at USC, based on Milnor's *Topology from the Differential Viewpoint*, *Morse Theory*, *Lectures on the h-Cobordism Theorem*, and do Carmo's *Riemannian Geometry*, advised by [Kyler Siegel](https://kylersiegel.xyz/).
+- [*Differential Topology*](../pdfs/introduction-latex.pdf), final paper for a reading course at USC, based on Milnor's *Topology from the Differential Viewpoint*, *Morse Theory*, *Lectures on the h-Cobordism Theorem*, and do Carmo's *Riemannian Geometry*, advised by Kyler Siegel.
-- [*Simplicial Homotopy and Introduction to ∞-Category Theory*](../pdfs/introduction-latex.pdf), final paper for a reading course at USC, based on *Kerodon*, advised by [Joseph Helfer](https://www.jojhelfer.com/).
+- [*An Introduction to Simplicial Homotopy and ∞-Category Theory*](../pdfs/introduction-latex.pdf), final paper for a reading course at USC, based on *Kerodon*, advised by Joseph Helfer.